-Algebra I GT is offered to students who meet eligibility requirements.
+Advanced Algebra I is offered to students who meet eligibility requirements.
+This rigorous course will help prepare students interested in taking advanced courses in high school.
 This is a high school credit course and counts toward the student's high school grade-point average.